AliAlTaweel/python_project_upload_files/README.md

 ```

-Uv add fastapi            to add fastapi dependence
+uv add fastapi            to add fastapi dependence.
-Uv add python-dotenv
+uv add python-dotenv
-Uv add fastapi-users[sqlalchemy] 		to handle authentication and authorization in project
+uv add fastapi-users[sqlalchemy] 		to handle authentication and authorization in project.
-Uv add imagekitio                                   to handle images and videos
+uv add imagekitio                                   to handle images and videos.
-Uv add uvicorn[standard]                uvicorn is a web server in python that allows us to serve out fast api application
+uv add uvicorn[standard]                uvicorn is a web server in python that allows us to serve out fast api application.
-Uv add aiosqlite    to interact with database.
+uv add aiosqlite    to interact with database.

 # Usage